Elementary Grades 1-6

 The Pursuit of Personal Interests

 The student who experiences Montessori education in the elementary years has the advantage of an education without boredom or discouragement.
-By pursuing individual interests, an enthusiasm for learning continues which is the key to becoming a lifelong learner.
+By pursuing individual interests, an enthusiasm for learning continues which is key to becoming a lifelong learner.

 Progression at Their Own Pace